kmurthyms/kmurthyms/README.md

 - 👋 Hi, I’m @kmurthyms
 - 👀 I’m interested in platform engineering devops tech
-- 🌱 I’m currently learning serverless tech and working on faas
+- 🌱 I’m currently learning MLOPS,serverless and working on faas and
 - 💞️ I’m looking to collaborate on any platform engineering and devops twch
 - 📫 reach me @ kmurthy.ms@gmail.com / www.linkedin.com/in/krishnamurthyms